mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 Introduction
 --------------

-At the heart of of a number of important machine learning algorithms, such as [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering), lies a matrix called the graph Laplacian.
+At the heart of the field of [spectral graph theory](https://en.wikipedia.org/wiki/Spectral_graph_theory) as well as a number of important machine learning algorithms, such as [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering), lies a matrix called the graph Laplacian.
 In fact, the first step in spectral clustering is to compute the Laplacian matrix of the data's k-nearest neighbors graph (to be discussed in some future blog post).
 The Laplacian matrix is defined as follows: Given a graph's adjacency matrix $$A$$, where

 $$A_{i,j} := \begin{cases} 1,& \text{if there is an edge between} \ i \ \text{and} \ j \\ 0, & \text{otherwise}\end{cases}$$